 When Verbal Promises Don’t Match Written Terms

 Did the salesperson promise features or warranties not reflected in your written agreement?
-While verbal promises can sometimes be enforceable, proving them requires careful legal navigation.
+While verbal promises can sometimes be enforceable, proving them requires careful legal navigation and expertise.
 This is where consumer rights legal advice becomes invaluable.

 Contract disputes often create tension between parties.
-That tension sometimes escalates to another troubling sign: legal threats from the seller.
+That tension sometimes escalates to another troubling sign: legal threats from the vendor.

 5. The Seller Has Threatened Legal Action